 These C&I Interim Program Incentive Tables are for C&I programs that will expire during FY20 as they are merged into the new FY20 C&I Buildings Program.
 They reflect the revisions described in the Introduction, Transitions & Revisions to Interim Programs section of this Compliance Filing.
-During FY20 they will be superseded by the requirements and incentives provided for in the new C&I Buildings Program and/or the new Multifamily Program as part of the transition described in the Introduction, Transitions & Revisions to Interim Program section of the transition described in the Introduction, Transitions & Revisions to Interim Programs section of the transition described in the Introduction, Transitions & Revisions to Interim Programs section of this Compliance Filing.
+During FY20 they will be superseded by the requirements and incentives provided for in the new C&I Buildings Program and/or the new Multifamily Program as part of the transition described in the Introduction, Transitions & Revisions to Interim Programs section of this Compliance Filing.